Welcome to the

 It is an exhaustive survey form that ensures they have fully explored what they need and how it needs to work for them and their families.

 Make sure you do this for yourself.
 There is nothing more frustrating that creating a beautiful garden but then not having a place for the garbage bins.
 Or no one uses the hot tub because it is uncomfortable to walk to it with bare feet.
-Think about all the every day uses – both utilitarian and functional and make it work for you.
+Think about all the everyday uses – both utilitarian and functional and make it work for you.

-There are a million reasons why your design could be absolutely perfect or it could fall short – a lot of good home garden design is about thinking ahead and making the details work for you, so your life is easier.
+There are a million reasons why your design could be absolutely perfect, or it could fall short – a lot of good home garden design is about thinking ahead and making the details work for you so your life is easier.

-Site context and History:
+Site Context and History:

 Surveying